Fully titled, recently renovated, 4 bedroom, 4 patio, beachside villa

 for sale on Pacific Ocean of Panama.

-San Ignacio Villas are located 13 kilometers from the Panama/Costa Rican border and the Pacific Ocean port city of Puerto Armuelles.
+The Villas at San Ignacio village, are located 13 kilometers from the Panama/Costa Rican border and the Pacific Ocean port city of Puerto Armuelles.

 Offering "OFF THE GRID" living with your own water and power supply.